parrish488/PhotographySystem/README.txt

 -Fix event list sorting with paging
--Make TODO items checkable on the dashboard (so you can complete them) -Add ability to make TODO list items when adding a client -Find a way for multiple clients to use the same database -Add ability to email billing reciept.
+-Make TODO items checkable on the dashboard (so you can complete them) -Add ability to make TODO list items when adding a client -Add ability to email billing reciept.